- Print

 "SCIgnoreReaders" MULTI_SZ = <card reader name from Step 1>

-The following PowerShell script can be run to automatically perform similar actions as the steps above, but it only accounts for a single UICC reader in the system.
-Copy/paste or download the code below and be sure to save it as a .ps1.
-If you receive any errors, be sure you are running this as Administrator.
+The following PowerShell script can be run to automatically perform the same actions as the method above, and will account for all UICC values that may be present on your computer(s).
+Copy/paste the code below.
+If you receive any errors when running, be sure you are running with elevated rights.

 ###########################